 - You are using embryo testing to avoid passing on a genetic condition to your child.

 What do I expect during my treatment cycle?

-Step 1: Once you have decided to go ahead with IVF, you will undergo a day care procedure called hysteroscopy to assess the suitability of the uterus to hold the baby.
+Step 1: Once you have decided to go ahead with IVF, you will undergo a daycare procedure called hysteroscopy to assess the suitability of the uterus to hold the baby.
 It is generally done one month before your IVF cycle and involves the introduction of a small camera into the womb through the vagina to visualize the inside of the uterus.
-You will be given anaesthesia during the procedure and hence there will be no pain.
+You will be given anesthesia during the procedure and hence there will be no pain.

 Step 2: Your husband has to freeze one semen sample as a backup.